 Furor Over Mascot at U of South Carolina

 An article in The Post and Courier discusses their anger over Beth and Van Clark, who have succeeded them in providing a rooster.
-They use roosters with their combs, a red crest on the rooster's head.
+The Clarks use roosters with their combs, a red crest on the rooster’s head.

 “We raised these gamecocks to be mascots.
 The mascot needs to be, I feel, branded with the university,” Van Clark said.
 “We also want the birds to be as healthy as possible.
 When the combs are off, they can’t handle heat as well.”